artefactual/atom-docs/user-manual/import-export/csv-import.rst

       SELECT object_id FROM slug WHERE slug='your-slug-here';

-6. The query should return the object_id for the description:
+6. The query should return the object_id for the description.
+Here is an
+   example:

 .. image:: images/digi-object-load-mysql-select.*
    :align: center
    :width: 70%
    :alt: An image of a successful SELECT statement in mysqlCLI

-7. Enter `quit` to exit mysqlCLI.
+7. Enter ``quit`` to exit mysqlCLI.

 Using the digital object load task
 ----------------------------------